Fashion Week vibrancy spills into Auckland's streets and squares

 True to the vibe, NZ Fashion Week is bringing the city centre into stylish focus while also shining light on themes of ethical, sustainable, indigenous and diverse fashion.

-Both Aotea Square and Ellen Melville Centre are set to stage some free interactive fashion events shaped by Auckland Council, Heart of the City and city centre businesses committed to fostering a flourishing city centre.
+In a glittering line-up of support acts (rescheduled after NZ Fashion Week was postponed due to the pandemic in 2021), Aotea Square will burst into life with free interactive fashion events shaped by Auckland Council, Heart of the City and city centre businesses committed to fostering a flourishing city centre.

 Councillor Pippa Coom supports the inclusive approach NZ Fashion Week is taking in its 20th anniversary year.